Theodor W. Adorno: The five components of recognition

 Adorno states that a start to understand the recognition in respect of any particular song hit may be made by drafting a scheme which divides the experience of recognition into its different components.
 All the factors people enumerate are interwoven to a degree that would be impossible to separate from one another in reality.
-Adorno's scheme is directed towards the different objective elements involved in the experience of recognition, than the actual experience felt for the individual.
+Adorno's scheme is directed towards the different objective elements involved in the experience of recognition: